Pascalpedro/Linux_server_admin/README.md

-# Linux_server_admin
+# Linux Server Admin!!!

-🐧 This repo is a collection of **AWESOME** Linux server best practices and tools for that ensures seamless operations.
+🐧 This repo is a collection of **AWESOME** Linux server best practices and tools to ensure seamless and secured operations.